stormchaserroleplaying/stormchaserRPG/CustomisationOptions/Feats/CombatFeats/index.md

 ## Titan's Power
 *Prerequisite: Strength 20 or +2 species bonus to Strength*<br>
 You have the strength that legends tell of, granting the following benefits:
 * You gain proficiency in Strength defence.
-If you are already proficient in Strength defence, then you gain proficiency in another defence of your choice.
+If you are already proficient in Strength defence, then you instead gain expertise in it.
 * You ignore the two-handed property of weapons with which you are proficient.
 * When you miss with a melee weapon attack, the creature takes damage equal to your Strength modifier.
 This damage is of the same type as the weapon’s damage.

 ## Unnatural Resilience
 *Prerequisite: Constitution 20 or +2 species bonus to Constitution*<br>
 You have the fortitude often attributed to gods, granting the following benefits:
 * You gain proficiency in Constitution defence.
-If you are already proficient in Constitution defence, then you gain proficiency in another defence of your choice.
+If you are already proficient in Constitution defence, then you instead gain expertise in it.
 * Enhanced effects, such as spells or healing potions, that would restore hit points to you can’t restore an amount less than half your level + your Constitution modifier.
 If this amount would exceed that maximum amount of hit points that effect could restore, you instead take that effect’s maximum.
 * You can add your Constitution modifier to death saving throws you make.